 Sue the Dinosaur Finds a New Home in Chicago

-A decade after the discovery of the oldest, largest and most complete tyrannosaurus rex fossil ever found, the t-rex named “Sue” made its debut in Chicago.
+A decade after the discovery of the oldest, largest and most complete tyrannosaurus rex fossil ever found, the t-rex named Sue made its debut in Chicago.
 The trip wasn’t an easy one from where Sue was discovered in South Dakota to her permanent home at Chicago’s Field Museum.
-Because of disputes over the land where Sue was found, it took an 18-month legal battle before the court awarded ownership.
-That same owner, sold Sue to an auction where The Field Museum paid $7.6 million for the historic discovery in 1997.
+With disputes over the land where Sue was found, it took an 18 month legal battle before the court awarded ownership.
+That same owner sold Sue at an auction where The Field Museum paid $7.6 million for the historic discovery in 1997.
 Three years later, on May 17, 2000, Sue made her worldwide debut.